 Kader Attia, born 1970 in France, lives and works in Berlin and Algiers.
 Having grown up in both Algeria and the suburbs of Paris, he uses his experience of living as a part of two cultures as a starting point to develop a dynamic practice that reflects on the aesthetics and ethics of different cultures.
 Kader takes a poetic and symbolic approach to exploring the wide-ranging repercussions of Western modern cultural hegemony and colonialism on non-Western cultures, investigating the identity politics of the historical and colonial eras, from tradition to modernity, in light of our globalized world, of which he creates a genealogy.
 His research focuses on the concept of repair as a constant in human nature, about which the Western and non-Western worlds have always had opposing visions.
 From culture to nature, from gender to architecture, from science to philosophy, every system of life is an infinite process of repair.

 For Learning From, Kader is working on a new production with which he will investigate the complex (mis-)interpretations and translations of African arts and crafts.
-He will present his ideas at a panel discussion in Rabat, Morocco.

 Photo: Michael Danner